agsigma/simpleQuery/README.md

     data: { name: 'noname' } //params
 }
 ```

+### sQ.fn.bind, sQ.fn.unbind
+Those are actually pretty good... but not tested.

 ### Browsers support
 It requires polyfills to work in any browser(September 2015).